pydicom/pydicom/doc/tutorials/waveforms.rst

     2

-Each item in the sequence is a *multiplex group*, which is a group of related waveforms that are synchronised at common sampling frequencyW.
+Each item in the sequence is a *multiplex group*, which is a group of related waveforms that are synchronised at common sampling frequency.

 .. code-block:: python